 Heru/Horus is not a “god.”
 Again it is the principle or concept of “perpetual renewal” and can be represented by anything in nature that is newborn or reborn.

 the principle of Heru is a newly grown plant sprout, or a new calf, a new vine or a new sunrise that happens day after day.
-Each of them have in common that whatever they were born from has the ability to renew itself over and over.
+Each of them has in common that whatever they were born from has the ability to renew itself over and over.
 In other words, perpetual renewal.

 So what does that have to do with Lucifer, Jesus, and Imhotep?
 You should already have a clue about Imhotep from the section above.